YPM 2.5 - Power to the People

 Sir Humphrey: "Ah!!
 In my naivety, I thought you were concerned about the future of our children."

-5. RealAudio Sir Humphrey: "Hello Bernard, I hear the Prime Minister wants to see me?"
+Jim Hacker: "Yes, that too.
+For they get the vote at eighteen." - Sir Humphrey: "Hello Bernard, I hear the Prime Minister wants to see me?"

 Bernard Woolley: "Yes, Sir Humphrey."